List of Jujutsu Kaisen characters: Kasumi Miwa

 Kasumi Miwa (三輪 霞, Miwa Kasumi) is a Kyoto Jujutsu High student and swordswoman trained in New Shadow Style: Simple Domain (シン陰流・簡易領域, Shin Kageryū: Kan'i Ryōiki).
-She wields precise sword techniques within a 2.21-meter radius despite lacking an innate cursed technique.
+She wields precise sword techniques within a 2.21-meter radius despite lacking an innate Cursed Technique.
 As Gakuganji's secretary, she pursues sorcery to support her siblings financially.
 During the Shibuya Incident, she mourns Kokichi Muta's death.
 In the Culling Games, she assists allies and rescues Maki Zen'in from Sukuna's Domain Expansion.
 A binding vow made during combat with Kenjaku permanently prevents her from using katanas.
 She later participates in the Shinjuku Showdown against Sukuna.

 Kokichi Muta / Mechamaru

-Kokichi Muta (与 幸吉, Muta Kōkichi) is a Kyoto Jujutsu High student with a Heavenly Restriction (天与呪縛, Ten'yo Jubaku) that grants immense Cursed Energy but leaves his body frail.
+Kokichi Muta (与 幸吉, Muta Kōkichi) is a Kyoto Jujutsu High student with a Heavenly Restriction that grants immense Cursed Energy but leaves his body frail.
 His Puppet Manipulation (傀儡操術, Kairai Sōjutsu) technique controls robotic Ultimate Mechamaru (究極メカ丸, Arutimetto Mekamaru) puppets, which he uses for daily activities and combat.
 Initially betraying his peers by allying with Mahito to heal his condition, he later turns against the curses, fighting Mahito to a standstill before being killed.
 Posthumously, his puppets aid Yuji during the Shibuya Incident, redeeming his earlier betrayal.

 Momo Nishimiya

-Momo Nishimiya (西宮 桃, Nishimiya Momo) is a third year Sorcerer of Kyoto Prefectural Jujutsu High.
+Momo Nishimiya (西宮 桃, Nishimiya Momo) is a third-year Sorcerer of Kyoto Prefectural Jujutsu High.
 She is a Semi-Grade 2 sorcerer, her Cursed Technique is Tool Manipulation (付喪 操術, Tsukumo Sōjutsu) which allows her to telekinetically levitate her broom, similar to those used by witches.
 Her role is supportive rather than offensive, as she uses her power to scout areas and collects information.
 As a third-year student, she looks out for her juniors and is especially close friends with Mai Zen'in.
 She becomes a player of the Culling Games and is located in Tokyo Colony No. 2.